 What is Criminal Justice & Legal Studies?

 A fairly broad academic field, criminal justice careers typically fall into three main categories: law enforcement, legal, and corrections.
-Graduate programs, which tend to be more specialized than undergraduate ones, provide you with the chance to concentrate your studies in the area that you feel connected to, or hope to gain credentials in.
+Graduate programs, which tend to be more specialized than bachelor degrees in criminal justice, provide you with the chance to concentrate your studies in the area that you feel connected to, or hope to gain credentials in.
+In fact, you may have an undergraduate degree in Criminal Justice and want to pursue the same path but at a more in-depth level.
 Sometimes a Criminal justice degree takes a student towards law school, but there are other ways to use these grad degrees, such as to enforce national security, prosecute offenders, assist victims of crime, or implement security measures to prevent crime.

 FUN FACT: Some private detectives and investigators may have worked for insurance or collections companies, as paralegals, in finance, or in accounting.[i]